Accessibility in PeopleSoft Applications

 Note: It's important to incorporate accessibility from the beginning, when you are designing your customizations.
 This documentation provides details that are specific to PeopleTools and PeopleSoft applications, but you should also consult the numerous accessibility resources that are available outside of Oracle to create a complete accessibility plan.
 In addition, it's important to involve users with various disabilities throughout your process, beginning in the design phase.

-System administrators must grant access to the Accessibility Features option in PeopleTools.
+System administrators must grant access to the Accessibility Layout option in PeopleTools.

-Accessibility features are not enabled by default.
-System administrators must, at a minimum, enable the accessibility features for each permission list.
+Accessibility layout features are not enabled by default.
+System administrators must, at a minimum, enable the accessibility layout features for each permission list.

-For more information, see Enabling Accessibility Features to Support Assistive Technology
+For more information, see Enabling Accessibility Layout Features to Support Assistive Technology

 The following example shows a typical transaction page that contains fields, buttons, scroll areas, and a grid:

-The following example shows how the same page appears when users have enabled Accessible Layout mode:
+The following example shows how the same page appears when users have set the Accessibility Layout option to Screen Reader On:

 Notice that in the preceding example the controls in the scroll areas have been moved to appear inline with the other fields, and the Add row and Delete row columns in the grid have column headings (unlike the example of the standard page, which does not include headings for those columns).
-Because the purpose of this mode is to facilitate the use of assistive technologies, such as screen readers, the page layout may be quite different from how pages appear when Accessible Layout mode is not enabled.
+Because the purpose of this mode is to facilitate the use of assistive technologies, such as screen readers, the page layout may be quite different from how pages appear when the Accessibility Layout option is set to Screen Reader Off.

-When you interact with a portal pagelet in accessibility mode, the pagelet expands to a full-sized page.
+When you interact with a portal pagelet when the Accessibility Layout option is set to Screen Reader On, the pagelet expands to a full-sized page.
 Use the Home link to return to the homepage.